Skip to main content

 How does it work?

 On The Scholars Programme, tutors are trained to create a course based on their own academic research pitched at pupils in Key Stage 4 or 5.
 Tutors also have the opportunity to deliver a pre-designed programme to younger pupils aged 8-10.
 They deliver this course in university-style tutorials to groups of 7.
 To help fit alongside their other commitments, tutors indicate their availability on a termly basis.
-Placements are paid from £550 per placement, with an additional £121 for designing a Scholars Programme course (plus London weighting).
-Travel expenses are also paid.
+Placements are a paid opportunity.

 For more information, register to attend an online information event